djhaskin987/degasolv/docs/command-reference.rst

 - A new key, ``problems``, appears in place of the ``packages`` key containing information describing what went wrong.

-The default behavior is to have ``:error-format`` disabled; this CLI option enables it.
+As of version 2.0, the default behavior is to have ``:error-format`` enabled.

 .. _disable-error-format-resolve: